 There's nothing I love more than planning a new adventure.
 I'm definitely the type of person who is always dreaming about my next trip and learning about new destinations and experiences.

-Everyone at Scott Dunn has one thing in common: a deep and abiding love of travel.
-From the moment you speak to one of our travel experts you'll realize that they live to explore the world and discover new places.
-They all have first hand experience of their specialist areas so jump at the chance to show off their expertise.
-Here we put a face to the voice so you can learn a little more about them.
+Everyone at Scott Dunn has a deep, abiding love of travel.
+When you speak to our travel experts you'll quickly realize that they all have first hand experience of their areas and love the chance to show off their expertise.
+Here we put faces to the names so you can learn more about them.